donde94/donde94/README.md

-# Welcome to my GitHub page.
+# Korento Interactive Game Studio
 This will be more of a personal website rather than your regular commit library.
 Check out the links below to view my projects.
+Korento stands for firefly in *Finnish language*.
 ![Banner](korentobanner1.png)

 ## Projects